 Rotational momentum is all about using your opponent's force against him (those who watched Kung Fu Panda 2 will understand this principle easily).
 This principle makes it possible for you to deal with your opponent by using minimal force.
 For example, if you've managed to get a hold of your opponent's arms or body, he will try to break away from you by rotating.
 Instead of not allowing him to rotate, let him do his thing but don't forget to change direction or rotate with him.
 Doing this will add an additional force to his initial movement that is enough to make him lose balance or offset his rhythm.

 Rotational momentum is particularly useful when defending, finding an opening and initiating counter attacks.
 Utilize this principle and you will catch your opponent off guard.

 Transitional flow is all about the smoothness of the execution of one attack to another.
 You can think of it as the efficiency of the combination of various attacks available in small circle jiu-jitsu.
 Transitional flow makes it possible for you to efficiently use punches, kicks, holds, and locks in perfect combination with one another.

 In practice, there are existing combinations that masters teach to their students.
 For example, after evading an attack and finding an opening, it is best that a punch or lock follows this movement.
 After breaking free from a lock, it's recommended to move away from the opponent to recover balance or launch a counter-attack.
 Joint locks can also be used one after another to incapacitate opponents.

 Wrapping it up: are the 10 principles all equally important?

-Learn these 1o principles beforehand and small scale jiu-jitsu training will be easier to understand.
-They will give you the fundamental knowledge that will help you grasp techniques on small scale jiu-jitsu.
+Learn these 1o principles beforehand and small circle jiu-jitsu training will be easier to understand.
+They will give you the fundamental knowledge that will help you grasp techniques on small circle jiu-jitsu.
 Learn them and fight like a grandmaster!